RevatureSFNTraining/Project1_Inferno/README.md

 01/19/2022
 - Submitted a list of modifications I did to Project 0 for Project 1.
 I need to continue troubleshooting LWC, and test Apex classes/triggers.
 - I submitted my SFDX Vintage Loot Box project with LWC, Apex Class/Trigger, and test code to Git hub.
 I also submitted a fodler with project related pcitures.
+- Presentation will be done in Google slides as part of group presentation.